ryan-roemer/sphinx-bootstrap-theme/demo/source/examples.rst

  Examples
 ==========

 Various examples of Bootstrap styling applied to Sphinx constructs.
+You can view the `source <./_sources/examples.txt>`_ of this page to see the specific reStructuredText used to create these examples.

 Tables
 ======